jlindermeir/MediaGestureControl/README.md

 ## Installation
-The script assumes that [20bn-realtimenet](https://github.com/TwentyBN/20bn-realtimenet) is cloned and correctly installed in the folder beside the one contains this repository.
+The script assumes that [20bn-realtimenet](https://github.com/TwentyBN/20bn-realtimenet) is cloned and correctly installed in the folder beside this repository.
 The structure should look like this:
 ```
 <your_project_folder>
 ├── MediaGestureControl